All Episodes

 It was taxpayer dollars that they were wasting.

-Plus, we're giving them their health care and all their benefits, and I didn't think pornography really was a benefit in the the insurance package.
+And I didn't think pornography really was a benefit in the insurance package.

-But so I have to be a bit cautious here about not fomenting armed insurrection against the government of the United States.
+So I have to be a bit cautious here about not fomenting armed insurrection against the government of the United States.

 So you're right to be annoyed about it.

-And I don't know what it's like in your office, but in a lot of offices, uh, Kent, they have a situation where my website, for example, is blocked.
+And I don't know what it's like in your office, but in a lot of offices, Kent, they have a situation where my website, for example, is blocked as a hate site at certain companies.

-Rush's website is blocked as ooh, that's a hate site at certain companies.
+Rush's website is blocked as, ooh, that's a hate site at certain companies.

-So private sector is not shy.
+So the private sector is not shy.

 And I'd be interested to know, by the way, whether you can even log on to Rush.

-Oh, yes, you can log into Rush Limbaugh.com, Rush Limbaugh.com, because it turned out that uh that congressional workers are going on Rush's website and checking it out every uh every ten minutes uh during the day.
+Oh, yes, you can log into Rushlimbo.com, RushLimbor.com, because it turned out that congressional workers are going on Rush's website and checking it out every 10 minutes during the day.

-Uh it's not like the SEC.
+It's not like the SEC.

-And and it gets to the heart of it, which is that the huge difference today is between the state worker and the private worker.
+And it gets to the heart of it, which is that the huge difference today is between the state worker and the private worker.

-And the state worker enjoys all these perks that you, Kent, in your business will never enjoy.
+And the state worker enjoys all these perks that you, Kent, in your business, will never enjoy.

 I don't think they were supervising a whole heck of a lot there.

-Oh, you should you you should be grateful.
+Oh, you should be grateful.

 So you should be thankful that they haven't yet put the supervisors directly into the porn movies themselves, Kent.